 Balancing vs. Control Damper

-Control dampers and balancing dampers are easily confused for each other because both look similar and perform a similar function.
-Knowing the difference is important, because they are not necessarily interchangeable.
+Control dampers and balancing dampers are easily confused with each other because they look similar and perform a similar function.
+Knowing the difference is important because they’re not necessarily interchangeable.

 Balancing Dampers Have Parallel Blades